 A septoplasty is the procedure to straighten a deviated or crooked septum.
 It is typically performed to address nasal congestion or to improve access to the sinuses during sinus surgery.
 It is performed completely through the nose, leaving no bruising or external scarring.
 The crooked pieces of septal bone or cartilage are removed or reshaped to improve or equalize airflow through the nose.
 Depending on the severity of the deviated septum, this procedure can also be performed in the office without the need for general anesthesia.
 It is often combined with a turbinate reduction for maximum improvement in nasal breathing.
 Recovery time is slightly longer than a balloon sinuplasty, requiring a few days to a week off work.

 Nasal turbinates are long shelves of bone and tissue that protrude into the nasal cavity.
 When enlarged, they can cause significant nasal congestion.
 Turbinate reduction is a procedure that reduces the size of these turbinates to relieve nasal congestion and improve nasal airflow.
 It can easily be performed in the office with minimal pain or bleeding.
-When done in the office, a small needle electrode is placed into the enlarged turbinate and used to cauterize it from the inside, causing it to shrivel in size.
+When done in the office, a small shaving device is placed into the enlarged turbinate and used to shrink if from the inside.
 The procedure takes between 15 and 30 minutes and requires little to no recovery time.
 It can also be combined with other procedures such as balloon sinuplasty or septoplasty.
 Turbinate reductions are also effective at improving CPAP tolerability by decreasing resistance through the nose.

 Sinus surgery, balloon sinuplasty, and polypectomy can relieve the physical obstruction of the sinuses from both bony and tissue overgrowth.
 However, the benefits of these procedures can be lessened due to swelling, scarring, and polyp regrowth.
 One of the latest advances in sinus treatment is the PROPEL implant, a dissolvable steroid-eluting stent placed at the time of sinus procedures.
 As it dissolves, it delivers steroids directly to the sinus tissues to decrease inflammation and scarring.
 For those patients with more severe or recurent sinus problems, this can lead to improved and more durable results.
 If appropriate in your case, we can place PROPEL implants in the operating room as well as select patients in our office.